 hint – some people recommend that you unplug completely before you go to sleep.

 Yes, it’s definitely better to put your phone away before you go to sleep, but I find that if I have trouble sleeping, I just play a couple of rounds of Candy Crush and I’m out like a light.
-That said, I do try to stay off social media, because it makes my mind race too much.
+That said, I do try to stay off social media because it makes my mind race too much.
+It’s also a good thing to get a mattress that suits your sleeping position as Different sleep positions need different types of mattress.
+Do your research before you buy so you know that you’re getting the right one for your sleeping habits.

 THREE.
 DRINK MORE WATER

 This is such an obvious tip, but I’m always forgetting to drink water throughout the day.
 I don’t know why it’s so hard to remember!
-Staying hydrated is important for how you feel during the day, and like sleep, helps to keep your skin looking it’s best.
+Staying hydrated is important for how you feel during the day, and like sleep, it helps to keep your skin looking it’s best.
+If you can, you should also try to switch out any sugary drinks for water.
+Sugary drinks can be surprisingly high in calories and can even aggravate dental issues such as cavities and tooth decay.
+Consequently, along with drinking more water, you should also remember to schedule regular check-ups with your Dentist in Syracuse if you want to enjoy a brighter and whiter smile.

 hint – get yourself excited to drink water!